When you receive care with us in Willow Grove Adolescent Unit, we know that you might have questions about your mental health treatment and supports.

 - Some items to personalise your bedroom

-- Small amount of pocket money (maximum €20)
+- A small amount of pocket money (maximum €20).

-- Any items of high value
+- items of high value

-- Belts or cords
+- belts or cords

-- Alcohol, street/illegal substances or “Headshop” products
+- illegal substances or “Headshop” products.

 Can I use my mobile phone?